ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-6. Explain margin of error in interval estimation.
+Q. Explain margin of error in interval estimation.
 What value does it encode?

 <details><summary><b>Answer</b></summary>